OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - RGr - please continue and thank for the work done so far.
   - ALL - OK

-RES-OWIS RESOLUTION – SC agreed that JT can continue as the representative of the OpenCDMS Project from the OpenWIS Association.
+RES-OWIS – SC agreed that JT can continue as the representative of the OpenCDMS Project from the OpenWIS Association.

 *Proposed changes to CLA for OpenCDMS*
   - JT - The aim is to share documentation via an open source licence